-While there appear to be no measures at similar ages, ALSPAC 22y, BCS70 34y, and NCDS 46y ask similar questions on general travel (i.e. ALSPAC: "Do you make regular journeys every day or most days"; BCS70/NCDS: "what is your main form of transport"), with comparable activities (cycling or walking) across each measure.
+- While there appear to be no measures at similar ages, ALSPAC 22y, BCS70 34y, and NCDS 46y ask similar questions on general travel (i.e. ALSPAC: "Do you make regular journeys every day or most days"; BCS70/NCDS: "what is your main form of transport"), with comparable activities (cycling or walking) across each measure. - NCDS 44y and NSHD 60-64y ask similar questions about weekly non-work journeys by foot or bicycle, but the continuous responses (miles) from NCDS would need to be categorised to match the responses from NSHD.
+Also, NCDS asks about an average week while NSHD specifies the past week.